AvineshTripathi/edu-client/CONTRIBUTING.md

    Your app is ready to be deployed!
 5. See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-Skip the yarn part and proceed to the Pushing the changes section [here](#-pushing-your-changes)
+Skip the yarn part and proceed to the pushing the changes section [here](#-pushing-your-changes)

 ## 📌 Setting up project using `yarn`